 That way all your business and personal info falls under the attorney-client privilege protection.

 Keep client private info under your full control

-The best way to ensure this is the case is for the business appraiser to keep all client information directly on their network under their full control.
+As a business appraiser you can ensure this by keeping all client information directly on your network under your full control.
 Do not expect that an unrelated web based tools vendor will apply the same level of protection.
-Under the law, they are not obligated to do so, and the additional cost of implementing the security measures is unlikely to be in their business plan.
+Under the law, they don’t have to do so, and the additional cost of implementing the security measures will likely be missing from their business plan.